Prescribed burn scheduled at Sonoma Land Trust’s Glen Oaks, Thursday, November 10, 2022

 Press Release

-November 8, 2022– Glen Ellen, CA – Sonoma Land Trust and Audubon Canyon Ranch announced plans to conduct a 32-acre prescribed burn at the Glen Oaks Ranch near Glen Ellen California, on Thursday, November 10.
-The burn will be led by Audubon Canyon Ranch’s Fire Forward program in partnership with Sonoma Land Trust to restore forest health and resilience to future wildfire.
+November 8, 2022– Glen Ellen, CA – Sonoma Land Trust and All Hands Ecology announced plans to conduct a 32-acre prescribed burn at the Glen Oaks Ranch near Glen Ellen California, on Thursday, November 10.
+The burn will be led by All Hands Ecology’s Fire Forward program in partnership with Sonoma Land Trust to restore forest health and resilience to future wildfire.
 Residents may see or smell smoke from the burn area east of Highway 12 in Glen Ellen and are advised to refrain from calling 911.

 *This controlled burn is subject to change depending on conditions.